 The insurance adjuster will likely settle your property claim long before your injury claim is finished, simply because medical care may be ongoing for months after an accident.

-If you’re ever unsure of how to handle the red tape with the insurance company, don’t answer or sign anything.
-Have them talk to your lawyer.
+If you’re ever unsure of how to handle the red tape with the insurance, don’t answer or sign anything.
+Have them talk to your personal injury lawyer.

 What can I expect from the litigation process?